stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

 ### Dashboard and application configuration
 - `openondemand_dashboard_support_url`: Optional.
 URL or email etc to show as support contact under Help in dashboard.
 Default `(undefined)`.
 - `openondemand_dashboard_docs_url`: Optional.
 URL of docs to show under Help in dashboard.
 Default `(undefined)`.
-- `openondemand_desktop_partition`: Required.
+- `openondemand_desktop_partition`: Optional.
 Name of Slurm partition to use for remote desktops.
-TODO: make optional.
+Requires a corresponding group named "openondemand_desktop" and entry in openhpc_slurm_partitions.
 - `openondemand_jupyter_partition`: Required.
 Name of Slurm partition to use for Jupyter Notebook servers.
-TODO: make optional.
+Requires a corresponding group named "openondemand_jupyter" and entry in openhpc_slurm_partitions.
 - `openondemand_filesapp_paths`: List of paths (in addition to $HOME, which is always added) to include shortcuts to within the Files dashboard app.

 ### Monitoring